-Almond Yogurt Recipe is my 21st almond recipe on this blog.
-Why so many almond recipes?
-Almonds are categorized as one of the best superfoods for the body as well for the mind as they have high concentrations of most nutrients.
+almond yogurt recipe – Almonds are categorized as one of the best superfoods for the body as well for the mind as they have high concentrations of most nutrients.
 Today’s fast paced life is filled with stress for everyone from kids to old.
 Almonds are the best food to beat stress and to calm down the mind.
 They have been highly revered in Ayurveda from the ancient days to revitalize the body & brain and to cure many ailments.
-They help in building stronger bones, increasing the memory power, lowers the risk of heart diseases, diabetes, bad cholesterol and cancer .
+They help in building stronger bones, increasing the memory power, lowers the risk of heart diseases, diabetes, bad cholesterol and cancer.

-3. Pour this grinded mix in a jar or bowl, place the bowl in hot water to warm up, if you have used iced cold water to grind . else you can skip this step
+- Pour this grinded mix in a jar or bowl, place the bowl in hot water to warm up, if you have used iced cold water to grind.
+Else you can skip this step.

-b. if you intend to use a non dairy starter, just set aside the grinded mix for 2hrs in a warm place along with the starter. (also refer the instructions on the pack)
+- If you intend to use a non-dairy starter, just set aside the grinded mix for 2hrs in a warm place along with the starter.
+(Also refer the instructions on the pack).

-1. If you have any leftover almond pulp or meal after extracting milk from almonds , you can grind it up along with some freshly soaked almonds. use half pulp and half fresh almonds.
+- If you have any leftover almond pulp or meal after extracting milk from almonds, you can grind it up along with some freshly soaked almonds.
+Use half pulp and half fresh almonds.

-2. Bring 1 cup of milk to boil, cool it to a warm tempterature ,add some almond meal and proceed with step 4.
+- Bring 1 cup of milk to boil, cool it down to a warm temperature, add some almond meal and proceed with adding starter.

-2. puree the almonds to very smooth paste.
+Puree the almonds to very smooth texture or paste.